kthmpson/PracticeProblem03/README.md

 ## Function Description

-Complete the function minimumBribes in the editor below.
+Create a function minimumBribes.
 It must print an integer representing the minimum number of bribes necessary, or Too chaotic if the line configuration is not possible.

 minimumBribes has the following parameter(s):